 Here at FixMeStick, we adore our office puppy, Chloe.
 It’s often a team effort to keep an eye on her throughout the day to make sure she doesn’t get herself into a mess, which usually involves digging into office garbage.
 But if you’re not allowed to bring your furry friend to work, or you want to keep an eye on your ‘furbaby’ from the other room while you work from home, you may want to use a pet camera!

 Pet cameras work by connecting to the Wi-Fi network in your house to show you a live stream of your pet via your smartphone or computer.
 They are a great way to help you see what your pet does when they’re alone in the house.

-Some pet cameras come with features such as wide camera lens and 720p HD video recording, like this Pawbo Pet Camera.
-There are also numerous fun features available, like on the popular Furbo, which lets you feed your pet treats even when you are away from your home.
+Some pet cameras come with features such as wide camera lens and 720p HD video recording, like the Pawbo Pet Camera.
+There are also numerous fun features available, like on the popular Furbo, which lets you feed your pet treats from wherever you are!

 But Is Your Pet Camera Safe From Hackers?

 Believe it or not, pet cameras are a magnet for hackers as they offer a private view of your home and can broadcast sensitive information.
 This information can then be used to perform identity theft, blackmail, or even to help thieves break into your home when you are away.

 How Vulnerable Is Your Pet Camera?